cysouw/diathesis/text/c13_zumInfinitive.md

 ### [ NP | –N ] *sein+zum‑Infinitiv* Emotional trigger subject (*Auslösersubjektivierung*) {#sec:zuminfinitive-sein-zum}

 The construction *sein+zum‑Infinitiv* drops the nominative subject and promotes a governed preposition to subject.
 Such a role-remapping is rather unusual in German.
-In the other instance, the ~~Kreationsubjektivierung~~ (see [@sec:prepositions-fabricative-accusative]), it is a creation manufactured by the subject that is promoted to subject.
+In  another diathesis, the *Kreationsubjektivierung* (see [@sec:prepositions-fabricative-accusative]), it is a creation manufactured by the subject that is promoted to subject.
 In the present construction, it is the trigger of an emotional reaction that is promoted to subject.

 The *sein+zum‑Infinitiv* diathesis appears only to apply to verbs of emotion, like *heulen* 'to cry' [@next].
-This emotion is triggered by something, which is expressed with an *über* governed preposition [@next a].
-With this diathesis, the trigger is promoted to subject and the original subject is dropped and cannot be retained in any form [@next b].
+This emotion is triggered by something, which is expressed with an *über* governed prepositional phrase [@next a].
+Using this diathesis, the trigger is promoted to subject and the original subject is dropped and cannot be retained in any form [@next b].
 Typically this diathesis is used without explicitly expressing the trigger at all.
 As a result, the new sentence after the diathesis  lacks a subject, and thus a valency-simulating pronoun *es* is commonly attested in this construction [@next c].

 ::: ex
 a.
 Ich heule über den Schaden. \